vinaypamnani/wmie/docs/SETTINGS.md

 - Once instances are loaded for a class, they are cached in memory. **Single-clicking** the class will display the cached instances (indicated by a green status indicator).
 - **Double-clicking** always reloads data from WMI, refreshing the cache with the latest information.

-For more information about navigation and caching behavior, see [Usage Guide](USAGE.md).
+For more information about navigation and caching behavior, see the [Exploring WMI](README.md#exploring-wmi) section in the main README.

 ## Configuration Manager Settings